vertec-io/pl3xus/docs-site/content/docs/core/guides/sending-messages.md

 ---
-title: Sending Messages in Eventwork
+title: Sending Messages in Pl3xus
 ---
-# Sending Messages in Eventwork
+# Sending Messages in Pl3xus

-Eventwork provides **two approaches** for sending messages, each optimized for different use cases.
+Pl3xus provides **two approaches** for sending messages, each optimized for different use cases.

 ## Option A: Direct Sending (Immediate) ⚡